pyca/cryptography/docs/glossary.rst

     U-label
         The presentational unicode form of an internationalized domain name.
-U-labels use unicode characters outside the ASCII range and are encoded into A-labels in certificates.
+U-labels use unicode characters outside the ASCII range and are encoded as A-labels when stored in certificates.

 .. _`hardware security module`: https://en.wikipedia.org/wiki/Hardware_security_module
 .. _`idna`: https://pypi.org/project/idna/